Let's make sense of the world – together. Join the conversation by leaving us a voicemail at 617-353-0683.

-The show is broadcast live on air from 10 a.m. to noon EST Monday through Friday, and airs again throughout the day and evening on more than 290 NPR stations coast to coast.
+The show is broadcast live on air from 10 a.m. to 11 a.m.
+EST Monday through Friday, and airs again throughout the day and evening on more than 290 stations coast to coast.
 The show is also available digitally through WBUR’s website, apps and its online archive, in addition to its regular podcast.

-Because of the volume of communications we receive, the best way to ensure that we see messages about show content or programming is to post them at the bottom of the day's show on our website, in the comment thread.
+Because of the volume of communications we receive, the best way to ensure that we see messages about show content or programming is to send us a message on Twitter, Facebook or at firstname.lastname@example.org.
 We welcome suggestions, criticisms or thoughts on further shows.
-Tom and the staff read those messages every day.
-Or send us a message on Twitter, Facebook or at email@example.com.
+The staff reads those messages every day.

-Three things to remember when calling On Point:
+Four things to remember when calling the On Point voicemail box:

-For general comments, questions, and/or suggestions about On Point, you may:
+General comments, questions, and/or suggestions about On Point: